alecchendev/alecchendev.github.io/main/books.md

 ### Past

-Books I've either completed in their entirety or read a substantial amount of.
+Books I've either completed in their entirety or read a substantial amount of (relatively chronilogical - latest to earliest).

+- Convenience Store Woman
 - Sapiens
 - You Are Here
+- Flowers For Algernon
 - Subtle Art of Not Giving a F*ck
-- Flowers For Algernon
 - Deep Work
 - On Writing
 - Show Your Work